-Operating our offices generates emissions, natural gas is used for heating in our Wellington office and emissions from electricity relates to all three of our offices.
+Operating our offices generates emissions, natural gas is used for heating and hot water in our Wellington office and emissions from electricity relates to all three of our offices.
 In addition, water supply, wastewater treatment, and waste are all necessary for running an office environment.

-Flights are taken for a variety of reasons including carrying out inspections, engaging with iwi, connecting staff in person across our offices or attending meetings with external parties.
+Flights, and other travel modes, are taken for a variety of reasons including carrying out inspections, engaging with iwi, connecting staff in person across our offices or attending meetings with external parties.